Relationships Require Learning (and how Youtube helped me)

 Yet today I am the happiest I've been in a very long time.
 As I healed I entered a period of contentment and peace, feeling quite alright with being by myself.
 I also realized I had a lot to learn about me, and I found that very exciting.

-Then shortly afterwards this stage I met a very kind and inspiring man.
+Then shortly afterwards this stage I met a very kind man.
 A man who moved me out of my comfort zone of secure single-dom (because no relationship = no heartbreak).
 Someone who was emotionally and mentally strong, and who gently scaffolded me into accepting that I was cherished and appreciated for just being me.

 He encouraged me that my quest for self-love was the best thing I ever did for myself and illuminated my small victories in his appreciation of me, of us.
 We talk about everything and anything very openly and communicate on better communicating with one another.
 We respect one another deeply.
 I found myself the beginnings of a mature relationship, and I am so excited to see it unfold.